bchainhub/foxar-docs/versioned_docs/version-1/reference/probe/probe-format-bytes32-string.md

 Formats a string into bytes32 encoding.

-Note that this command is for formatting a [Solidity string literal](https://docs.soliditylang.org/en/v0.8.16/types.html#string-literals-and-types) into `bytes32` only.
+Note that this command is for formatting a [Ylem string literal](https://docs.soliditylang.org/en/v0.8.16/types.html#string-literals-and-types) into `bytes32` only.
 If you're looking to pad a byte string, use [to-bytes32](./probe-to-bytes32.md) instead.

 ### OPTIONS